 Gestalt is a humanistic modality which places significant emphasis on the relationship between counsellor and client and works primarily in the present moment - asking what is being felt or experienced by both the client and the counsellor and what information does this give us?

 It is also dialogic- which means it places an importance on the dialogue between the client and the counsellor, the words being used and the meaning of the story being told.
 Gestalt counsellors are interested in early life experiences as they present in the here and now of the counselling room.
 As a Gestalt counsellor I may also be interested in how your body awareness, posture or voice might offer us insights into feelings and emotions that may be out of awareness.
 This is sometimes called phenomenology.
 Gestalt therapy offers the client and the therapist opportunities to work creatively and with an attitude of curiosity.

-Awareness, autonomy and integration are guiding principles of Gestalt therapy.
+Awareness, autonomy, contact and integration are guiding principles of Gestalt therapy.

 Fees and availability

 Please ask about fees.
 Just CLICK HERE to see SE1 location.